abagusetty/CMakeBuild/dox/ExtendingNWChemExBase.md

 | :-------------: | :--------------------------------------------------------- |
 | MPI             | MPI compilers, includes, and libraries                     |
 | OpenMP          | Determines the flags for compiling/linking to OpenMP       |

+Following are dependencies that NWChemExBase will build for you if it cannot find them:

 | AntlrCppRuntime | The ANTLR grammar parsing library                          |
 | Eigen3          | The Eigen C++ matrix library                               |
 | GTest           | Google's testing framework                                 |
 | CatchEx         | Catch testing framework installed our way                  |
 | GlobalArrays    | The Global Arrays distributed matrix library               |

+The following dependencies have to be specified.
+Alternatively, an option can also be specified to NWChemExBase to build the Netlib versions for you.

+| BLAS            | Basic Linear Algebra Subprograms
+| LAPACK          | Linear Algebra PACKage
+| SCALAPACK       | Scalable Linear Algebra PACKage